anna-p-g/AboutMe/README.md

-# GWC
+# Personal Website

-This is an exmaple for GWC
+This is the reposotiry for the code for my personal website